Username4Fabian/MailResponses/README.md

 private String emailPassword;
 ```

-The `sendEmail` method is used to send an email from the account.
-It first sets up the properties for the email session, including the SMTP host, port, authentication, and SSL settings.
+The `sendEmail` method is used to send an emailDummy from the account.
+It first sets up the properties for the emailDummy session, including the SMTP host, port, authentication, and SSL settings.

 ```java
 Properties props = new Properties();